 This article provides an overview of the most important provisions of the new regulation.
 It is designed to help you comply promptly and effectively with the F-Gas Regulation provisions that apply to you.

 The F-Gas Regulation (EU) 517/2014 came into force on January 1, 2015 and is stricter than the previous F-Gas Regulation of 2006.
 It applies in all European Union member states and is part of the European roadmap to a low-carbon economy.
 Its central goal is to significantly reduce fluorinated greenhouse gases in order to protect the climate and environment.

-The regulation, which has been in force since January 2015, is much stricter than the 2006 version.
 The revised regulation essentially aims to reduce emissions of available virgin F-gases and/or their global warming potential (GWP) in the EU by 70 million metric tons of CO₂ equivalents to 35 million metric tons of CO₂ equivalents by 2030.

 (Please see the “Phase-down” section for an explanation of the term “CO₂ equivalent” (abbreviated “CO₂-eq”).)